 FEE: $350, includes boat, captain, & photo leader

-Payment is by cash, check if you are registering early enough, or if you prefer the convenience you can book online for an additional fee.
-Contact us to make sure that there is space available.
+To pay by cash or check (if you are registering early enough), contact me to make sure that there is space available and to hold your spot while you mail your payment.
+If you prefer the convenience of paying by credit card you can book online for an additional fee.
 See cancellation policy for this tour at bottom of this page.

-There will be two exciting places along the race route when the schooners are all together; the start of the race where all the boats are jockeying and strategizing their best position at the starting line for when the cannon fires, and at the end when they begin to funnel into Rockland Harbor for narrow victories as they pass the Rockland Breakwater Lighthouse.
+The most exciting places along the race route are when the schooners are all together.
+During the start of the race the boats are jockeying and strategizing their best position for when the cannon fires.
+At the end, they begin to funnel back into Rockland Harbor for narrow victories as they pass the Rockland Breakwater Lighthouse.
 The start of the race is staggered every 15 minutes by class for over an hour and a half.

-Once you have registered and as we get closer to the date of the race, you will be given detailed information about how to prepare for your tour.
-We’ll offer info on packing your camera gear, what personal items to bring along for your comfort on the boat, and we will have a plan for lunch.
-You will board Harvest Moon in Rockport Harbor, exact time to be determined by your captain.
-The race starts near Isleboro at 10am.
+Once registered, and as we get closer to the date of the race, you will be given detailed information about how to prepare for your tour.
+I’ll offer info on packing your camera gear, what personal items to bring along for your comfort on the boat.
+You board Equinox in Rockland Harbor, exact time to be determined by your captain.